koptein/urly/README.md

 # urly

-urly is a small TinyURL IRC Bot that generates shortened links It's written in ruby and uses the cinch framework
+urly is a small TinyURL IRC Bot that generates shortened links.
+It's written in ruby and uses the cinch framework

 ## Installation